JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/What_is_Blockchain.md

             It is this hash ID which differentiates the processed transaction from the others and even a small space can make a huge difference in its identification.

             what is the small space can make a huge difference in its identification?
+                Because any change in the transaction data will be affect the hash generate.

     Who & What is a Blockchain Miner
         Role of miner validate new transactions and record them on the global ledger and get the reward.